lvaleriabedoya/pa_4/report/README.md

 Getting the plots and graphics at the end made me feel like a very small version of a researcher, and that part was actually exciting.
-The part I hated the most was the issue with my computer — just when I finally felt like I understood everything, my laptop broke.
+The part I hated the most was the issue with my computer, just when I finally felt like I understood everything, my laptop broke.
 Even though I technically didn’t need it, it made me feel like I did, and that added a lot of stress.

+I received a lot of help from AI because it continuously said I couldn’t do certain things because of the version of R. It helped me a lot with the stats because I tried to use what worked for my other classmates and it was not working for me.

 </br></br>